Mauryn24/alx_python/python-functions/README.md

     my_function()

 *THE PASS STATEMENT*
+the pass statgit add .
-the pass statememt is used if the function is empty.
+ememt is used if the function is empty.
 Example:
     def myfunction():
         pass